VictorOluniyi/HR-Dashboard-Tableau/README.md

 ---

-## Approach

-## Data Gathering and Preprocessing

-- Data was collected from various sources and stored in a central database.
-- Missing and erroneous data were addressed through data cleansing techniques.

-## Data Analysis

-- Descriptive statistics were used to gain initial insights into the data.
-- Exploratory data analysis (EDA) techniques were applied to identify patterns and trends.

-## Dashboard Development

-- Interactive dashboards were created using Tableau to visualize key HR metrics.
-- Dashboards were designed to be user-friendly and customizable for different stakeholders.

----

 # Approach
 ## Data Gathering and Preprocessing

 - Data was collected from various sources and stored in a central database.